kkrick-sdsu/k8s-recipes/matlab/readme.md

     - Note: A license server may not work if it has IP address restrictions.
 You should contact your local IT support to check.

 ## Clean Up
-1. When you are done, please clean up the job:
+1. When you are done, please clean up the pod:
-    - `kubectl -n $ns delete -f matlab-job.yaml`
+    - `kubectl -n $ns delete -f matlab-pod.yaml`
     - You should see the following:
         ```
-        job.batch "matlab-job" deleted
+        pod "matlab-pod" deleted
         ```